 When Should I Replace My Inline Skate Axles?

 Even though the axles on your inline skates are very durable, there will be a time, where you have to replace them.
 The most common problem for a set of inline skate axles is that they simply break in half.
 Another typical problem can be found in the thread that gets worn out after multiple bearings and wheels replacements.

-Luckily rollerblade axles is a very cheap part to replace.
+Luckily inliner axles are a very cheap part to replace.
 This is why many skaters choose to replace all of their axles when one of them breaks.
-For this purpose, we have a lot of different complete sets from different manufacturers such as K2 and Tempish.
+You also have the opportunity to buy single inline skates axles, which of course, is the right solution for some skaters.

-How to loosen a stuck axle
+How to Loosen a Stuck Axle

-To get the stuck axles out you should try giving it some lubricant and let it rest for the night.
-If the axles haven't loosened up during the night you can try the next method.
+To get the stuck axles out, you should try giving it some lubricant and let it rest for the night.
+If the axles haven't loosened up during the night, you can try the next method.

 For this, you should use a hacksaw to cut a flat slot in the screw head.
-When the slot is deep enough you take a flathead screwdriver and use it to loosen the Axle.
+When the slot is deep enough, you take a flathead screwdriver and use it to loosen the Axle.
 Still no luck?
 Let’s bring out the heavy artillery.

 You have to drill it out.
 Get your electronic drill and a drill that is approx the same size as the screw head.
 Then very slowly let the drill work its way through the screw head.
 When it has come off, you should be able to push the axle right through.
 Note: Be very careful not to damage the frame, when using this method.

 In need of tools to replace your axles?
 Check our Inline Skate Tools page.